lightscalar/bioreader/README.md

 By default, the script will attempt to write the CSV file back to the `/Volumes/ANNOTATIONS` USB stick.
-The annotations CSV file records the board id, note content, timestamp, and datetime string.
+The annotations CSV file records the board id, annotation text, timestamp, and datetime string.

 ## Help